frappeee/Simple-Website/README.md

 # Simple-Website

-Human and Computer Interaction Final Project
+an Asphalt clone website made as a Human and Computer Interaction course final project